AlanFord9/bamazon/README.md

 # bamazon

-This application can be used to view the items available in the bamazon store, and choose and choose one to purchase.
+This application can be used to view the items available in the bamazon store, and choose one to purchase.

 ## The path in the terminal: